robherley/snips.sh/docs/self-hosting.md

 ### Database

 The file specified at `SNIPS_DB_FILEPATH` is the sqlite database that holds all user data.
 For more infomation managing the database, see [`database.md`](/docs/database.md).

+Setting `FILE_COMPRESSION` to `false` will disable compression when storing file content to disk.

 ### Host Keys